 To visit a specific city, click on it from the portfolio pull down menu.
 As city portfolios are finalized and edited, more will be added.
-Please sign up for the Straight Up Newsletter to the right to keep updated (sign-in box will disappear once you have registered).
-The images scrolling above are quick proofs from Europe in 2012.
+The images above are quick proofs from Europe in 2012.
 An account of that trip follows:

 Traveling to nineteen European cities in thirty days–including a three day stopover in Venice for a wedding–isn’t necessarily an outlandish concept.
 Businessmen, backpackers, and Bond (as in James) do this all the time, right?
 It’s obviously a fast paced adventure, filled with overnight trains, a few planes, ferries as needed, and certainly doable if not entirely exhausting.
 What is unusual is my intention: I’m not attending business meetings, conferences, aimlessly wandering, or diligently chasing after and shooting some villain.
 I’m wandering with specific intent, and the only shots I’ll make are photographic in nature–specifically from a camera height of 10cm, looking straight up.

 I’m jetting across the Atlantic from New York City to Barcelona—my first stop in Europe– slightly nervous that the previous week’s work schedule has given me zero time to actually plan a daily itinerary.
 I have a general sense of what cities to visit, but no idea what I’ll actually see upon arrival.
 The brilliant idea of spending the nine hour flight researching these cities, soon to be explored by foot, is denied by the transatlantic flight’s lack of internet.
 Failing to pack a guidebook or even a few maps, I’m relegated to the free onboard movies and an increasing sense of anxiety as I question my preparedness.